bbtfr/pybind.rb/README.md

 # This program prints Hello, world!
 require 'pybind'

 # You can eval a string in Python with `PyBind.eval`,
 # this is the easiest way to use PyBind.rb
 # and this is equivalent to Python built-in `eval` function
 PyBind.eval('print("Hello, world!")')

 # Or exec a Python file
-PyBind.execfile('hello_world.py')
+PyBind.execfile('examples/hello_world.py')

-# You can find all Python built-in functions at PyBind.builtin
+# You can find all Python built-in functions at `PyBind.builtin`
 # Note that `PyBind.builtin.print` is a Python function object,
 # like a `proc` in Ruby, you need to call it by adding a `.` or `.call`
-PyBind.builtin.print.('hello_world.py')
+# if you don't like it, see `pybind/autocall` secion below
+PyBind.builtin.print.('hello, world!')
 ```

 Import Python modules